caleb-bb/periscope/README.md

 # Periscope

-## NOTE
+## ABOUT
 Version 0.6+ works with Liveview 19.
 For Liveview 17 and earlier, use version 0.5.6.
-I'm not sure whether it works with Liveview 18 yet - try both.
+I'm not sure which version works with Liveview 18.

+## ABOUT

 Introducing Periscope which is meant to save you time when working with LiveView.
 (feel free to star the repo if you like it!)